Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

       program: "...txvm bytecode..."
     }

-### VM Execution

-1. The VM is initialized with all stacks empty.
-2. TXVM bytecode is being executed.
-3. When the program counter is equal to the length of the program, execution is complete.
-4. The top item of the [Effect stack](#Effect) must be a [Transaction Summary](#transaction-summary).
-5. There must be no other Transaction Summaries in the Effect stack, otherwise execution fails.
-6. There must be at least one [anchor](#anchor) in the Effect stack.
-7. The Entry stack must be empty.

-### Post-execution

-If execution and all the required checks do not fail, Effect stack is introspected and blockchain state is updated:

-1. [Transaction ID](#transaction-id) is committed to the block as ID of the Transaction Summary.
-2. For each [Input](#input), its `contractid` is removed from the UTXO set.
-3. For each [Output](#output), its `contractid` is added to the UTXO set.
-4. Remove all outdated nonces from Nonce set (based on block's timestamp)
-5. For each [Nonce](#nonce), add it's ID to the Nonce set.
-6. TBD: records?

 ### Runlimit

 The VM is initialized with a set runlimit.
 Each instruction reduces that number.

 If the runlimit goes below zero while the program counter is less than the length of the program, execution fails.

 1. Each instruction costs `1`.
 2. Each instruction that pushes an item to the data stack, including as the result of an operation (such as `add`, `cat`, `merge`, `field`, and `untuple`), costs an amount based on the type and size of that data: